 B1 is taught primarily through 1:1 instrumental or vocal lessons, and is supported by periodic workshops on issues such as musical interpretation and performance practice.
-There is also a requirement to participate in at least one staff-led ensemble.
+There is also a requirement to participate in at least one band or ensemble.

-At stages 1 and 2 B2 and B3 are taught through a mixture of lectures (demonstrating relevant techniques and approaches) and seminars / tutorials, where students discuss applications of these to their own creative projects.
+At stage 3 B2 and B3 are taught through a mixture of lectures (demonstrating relevant techniques and approaches) and seminars / tutorials, where students discuss applications of these to their own creative projects.
 A large measure of independent production is assumed between sessions.
-In the final stage, students are given freer rein to define their own projects, and these are discussed largely in 1:1 tutorials, supported by some group sessions.
+In the final stage, students are given freer rein to define their own projects, and these are discussed largely in 1:1 tutorials, supported by group sessions.

 Musicological research skills (B4) are inculcated through all musicologically based modules.
-More specifically, at both stages 2 and 3, all students pursue at least one historical-cultural option, taught by seminar, which considers recent research in the relevant field, and requires students to undertake a short, independently conducted research project following these examples.
+More specifically, at both stages students can pursue at least one historical-cultural option, taught by seminar, which considers recent research in the relevant field, and requires students to undertake a short, independently conducted research project following these examples.
 Additionally, sessions dealing with such matters as bibliographic IT applications (databases etc.) are laid on through the Robinson Library.
 In their final stage, students have the option of undertaking a dissertation, supported by 1:1 tutorials and seminars.